Paid Search Specialist – Google Ads

 Google Ads Management

 I’ve been working as a PPC (pay per click) specialist at Bronco since 2007.
 During this time I have managed, maintained and optimised numerous Google Ads accounts to run at their best potential within a specific budget.
 These accounts cover a wide variety of sectors, from small e-commerce sites spending £10 a day to large multinational companies spending thousands a day.

 Google AdWords Search Campaign Creation

-As well as managing and optimising previously set up accounts, I also build well-structured and targeted campaigns from scratch.
+As well as managing and optimising previously set up accounts, I also build well-structured and targeted campaigns from scratch utilising all the the different camping tipes from search to shopping.
 After understanding the specific client needs and completing background research into the target sector, I can then begin the process of creating the account structure.

 Here are some basic tips and pointers you should consider when setting up a new search based campaign.